ljpengelen/markdown-to-pdf/examples/cv.md

 Luc built a proof-of-concept application that enables Euramax to import the certificates produced by their suppliers into their ERP system straightforwardly.
 Each coil of aluminium supplied to Euramax comes with a certificate in the form of a XML or PDF document, which contains data about the product that needs to be processed and stored.
 To simplify importing this information, the proof-of-concept application transforms all of the formats offered by the suppliers to a single XML format.

-Java, JUnit, Maven, XPath, XSLT, and Apache Camel
+Java, JUnit, Maven, XPath, XSLT, and Apache Camel.
 {: .technologies}

 ### ISAAC 2014 - 2016